 With its range of challenges and tests, Descenders has plenty to keep you peddling into the small hours.
 It’s also smart enough to provide a level of realism – but not to the degree the game is slavish.
 Instead, this is heart-pumping arcade fare that draws as much from gaming as it does from the real world.

 Tabletop Racing: World Tour

 Table Top Racing: World Tour is a high-speed racer that has you guide tiny cars around circuits made from comparatively massive household objects.
 It’s like the offspring of Micro Machines and Mario Kart.
-Races are extremely competitive, and find you fending off crazed opponents by way of cunning maneuvers and unsportsmanlike weapons, in a mad dash to the finish line.
+Races are extremely competitive, and find you fending off crazed opponents by way of cunning manoeuvres and unsportsmanlike weapons, in a mad dash to the finish line.

 Although there are opportunities to upgrade your vehicle to better compete on tougher tracks, World Tour is devoid of IAP.
-Instead, it’s your skills that will see you take checkered flags – and end up with enough cash to buy swanky new cars.
+Instead, it’s your skills that will see you take chequered flags – and end up with enough cash to buy swanky new cars.